eliobassi/CMT_project/README.md

 All scripts were tested using a Micromamba/Conda environment.

+Required Python packages:

+- **pandas**: A library for data manipulation and analysis.
+- **scipy**: A library for scientific and technical computing, including optimization.
+- **geopandas**: A library that extends Pandas to handle spatial data.
+- **rasterio**: A library for reading and writing geospatial raster data.
+- **scikit-learn**: A library for machine learning and data mining, including linear regression.

 ### Build

 Th C program is compiled using 'gcc file_name.c -Wall -lm -o a.out' and run using './a.out' via subprocess in the python code.